 Why study at Deakin?

-Our purpose-built REACH facility will be equipped with case-based-learning tutorial rooms, large state-of-the-art multi-purpose clinical skills laboratory, a fully-fitted optometry practice for simulation, examination and research, and a 200-seat lecture theatre designed to enable team-based learning.
+Our purpose-built REACH facility is equipped with case-based-learning seminar rooms, a large state-of-the-art multi-purpose clinical skills laboratory, a fully fitted optometry practice for simulation, examination and research, and a 200-seat lecture theatre designed to enable team-based learning.